danielcbit/apcctrl/doc/manual/manual.rst

-With the exception of Linux SUSE and Linux Red Hat systems used by the developers, we rely on users to help create installation scripts and instructions as well as to test that apcupsd runs correctly on their system.
+With the exception of Linux SUSE and Linux Red Hat systems used by the developers, we rely on users to help create installation scripts and instructions as well as to test that apcctrl runs correctly on their system.
 As you can imagine, most of these people are system administrators rather than developers so they are very busy and don't always have time to test the latest releases.
 With that in mind, we believe that you will find that a